We Are The Sound Of Waterford

 From studios in George's Street, Waterford the new WLR went on air on September 9th 1989 and was an almost instant success with programmes like Timmy and Nicola on Breakfast, Billy McCarthy on Déise AM, Tony Weldon's Sunday Morning Melodies and Eddie Wymberry proving hugely popular.

 The quality of programming on WLR has also been recognised with the station winning many PPI National Radio Awards, the first in 2002 for Julian Walton's iconic series, On This Day.
-This was followed by a host of further radio awards including the ultimate accolade of being Ireland's Local Radio Station of the Year in 2009, again in 2012 and more recently in 2019 and 2020.
+This was followed by a host of further IMRO radio awards including the ultimate accolade of being Ireland's Local Radio Station of the Year in 2009, again in 2012 and more recently WLR completed a historic, never been done before 4 in a row - winning the title in 2019, 2020, 2021 and 2022!

 In 2004 WLR was awarded the first Local TV licence in Ireland for its Waterford @ Eight programme.

-Currently WLR is Ireland's Local Radio Station of the Year for the second year running.
+Currently, WLR is Ireland's Local Radio Station of the Year for the fourth year running.
 Each day 50% of all adults living in Waterford City and County listen to WLR, while each week 69% of all adults listen to their local station.
 The station is managed by a committed team who along with a talented group of producers and broadcasters share a real passion for radio and for Waterford.
-Shows like The Big Breakfast Blaa, Damien Tiernan's Déise Today, Geoff Harris on The Lunchbox and Rick Whelan's Here's Ricky command a huge audience locally.
-For news and sport WLR prides itself on being first for Waterford's news and its very rare that the station is beaten to a story, on air or online.
+Shows like The Big Breakfast Blaa, Damien Tiernan's Déise Today, Geoff Harris on The Lunchbox and Gemma Delaney's Spin-Home command a huge audience locally.
+For news and sport WLR prides itself on being first for Waterford's news and it's very rare that the station is beaten to a story, on-air or online.

 With hundreds of TV, radio and social channels available at the touch of a screen, WLR continues to believe that just like in the pioneering early days of radio in Ireland that talent, professionalism, hard work and being local will continue to win the day with Waterford listeners.